allamaprabhuani/akantu2/README.md

 # `Akantu`: Swiss-Made Open-Source Finite-Element Library

 `Akantu` means a little element in Kinyarwanda, a Bantu language.
-From now on it is also an open- source object-oriented library which has the ambi- tion to be generic and efficient.
+From now on it is also an open-source object-oriented library which has the ambition to be generic and efficient.
+Even though the code is written to be generic, Akantu strength are in solid mechanics models for fracture and contact simulations.

 # Building `Akantu`